India national cricket team: Fan following

 Owing to the massive Indian diaspora in nations like Australia, England and South Africa, a large Indian fan turnout is expected whenever India plays in each of these nations.
-There have been a number of official fan groups that have been formed over the years, including the Swami Army or Bharat Army, the Indian equivalent of the Barmy Army, that were very active in their support when India toured Australia in 2003/2004.
+There have been a number of official fan groups that have been formed over the years, including the Bharat Army, the Indian equivalent of the Barmy Army, that were very active in their support when India toured Australia in 2003/2004.
 They are known to attribute a number of popular Indian songs to the cricket team.

 Fan rivalry and cross-border tension has created a strong rivalry between the Indian and the Pakistani cricket teams.
 In tours between these two nations, cricket visas are often employed to accommodate for the tens of thousands of fans wishing to cross the border to watch cricket.
 This intense fan dedication is one of the major causes of the BCCI's financial success.

 However, there are downsides to having such a cricket-loving population.
 Many Indians hold cricket very close to their hearts and losses are not received well by the Indian population.
 In some cases, particularly after losses to Pakistan or after a long string of weak performances, there have been reports of player effigies being burnt in the streets and vandalism of player homes.
-In many cases, players have come under intense attention from the media for negative reasons, this has been considered one of the reasons for Sourav Ganguly being left out of the Indian team.
+In many cases, players have come under intense attention from the media for negative reasons, this has been considered one of the reasons for Ganguly being left out of the Indian team.
 At times, when a match is surrounded by controversy, it has resulted in a debacle.
 For example, when India slid to defeat against Australia at Brabourne Stadium in 1969, fans began throwing stones and bottles onto the field as well as setting fire to the stands, before laying siege to the Australian dressing rooms.
 During the same tour, a stampede occurred at Eden Gardens when tickets were oversold and India fell to another loss; the Australian team bus was later stoned with bricks.
 A similar event occurred during the 1996 Cricket World Cup, where India were losing the semi-final to Sri Lanka at Eden Gardens.
 In this case, the fan behaviour was directed at the Indian team in disappointment at their lacklustre performance.
 An armed guard had to be placed at the home of captain Mohammad Azharuddin to ensure his safety.
-Indian fans have also been passionate in their following of Sachin Tendulkar, who has been commonly thought of as one of the best batsmen in the world.
-Glorified for the bulk of his career, a riot occurred in early 1999 in a Test against Pakistan at Eden Gardens after a collision with Pakistani paceman Shoaib Akhtar saw him run out, forcing police to eject spectators and the game to be played in an empty stadium.
-Although in 2006, a string of low scores resulted in Tendulkar being booed by the Mumbai crowd when he got out against England.
+In 1999, a riot occurred in a Test against Pakistan at Eden Gardens after a collision with Pakistani paceman Shoaib Akhtar saw Sachin run out, forcing police to eject spectators and the game to be played in an empty stadium.
+In 2006, a string of low scores resulted in Tendulkar being booed by the Mumbai crowd when he got out against England.